-Séraphine's works are seen on numerous on-line competition exhibitions throughout the US and on popular TV shows and Broadway plays.
+Séraphine's works are seen on popular TV shows, Broadway plays and numerous on-line competition exhibitions throughout the US.

 Her awards and accolades are both extensive and prestigious. (see Vitae)

-A five-decade career includes spending hours with Georgia O’Keefe in her New Mexico studio/home. (see Plein Air & Landscapes for the painting created outside of Ms O'Keefe's home the day they met).
-That was the day Séraphine realized she knew nothing about plein art painting.
-Weeks later she began as a background artist at Hanna-Barbara Animation Studios.
+A five-decade career includes spending hours with Georgia O’Keefe in her New Mexico studio/home.
+(See Plein Air & Landscapes for the painting created outside of Ms O'Keefe's home the day they met).

 Living her early years on the US Gulf Coast and being raised in New Orleans, she was surrounded by her 300 year Cajun French Heritage.
 One can see how this influenced her early works, which heavily reflects Louisiana's rainy environment.